mcquo011/HTML-CSS-Git-Challenge/README.md

 # HTML CSS GIT Module 1 Challenge
 # Helping Horiseon

-Horiseon is a site to help optimize your website applications.
+Horiseon is a marketing agency here to help you optimize your buisness through an accesible website.

 ## Installation